-Unless stated otherwise or the context requires otherwise, the financial information in this Prospectus is derived from our Restated Financial Statements prepared in accordance with the Companies Act, Ind AS and restated in accordance with the SEBI ICDR Regulations.
+Unless stated otherwise or the context requires otherwise, the financial information in this Draft Red Herring Prospectus is derived from our Restated Financial Statements prepared in accordance with the Companies Act, Ind AS and restated in accordance with the SEBI ICDR Regulations.

 Our Company's Financial Year commences on April 1 and ends on March 31 of the following year.
 Accordingly, all references to a particular financial year, unless stated otherwise, are to the 12 month period ended on March 31 of that year.
-Unless the context otherwise requires, all references to a year in this Prospectus are to a calendar year and references to a Financial Year are to March 31 of that calendar year.
+Unless the context otherwise requires, all references to a year in this Draft Red Herring Prospectus are to a calendar year and references to a Financial Year are to March 31 of that calendar year.

-Certain figures contained in this Prospectus, including financial information, have been subject to rounding off adjustments.
+Certain figures contained in this Draft Red Herring Prospectus, including financial information, have been subject to rounding off adjustments.
 All decimals have been rounded off to two or one decimal places.
 In certain instances, (i) the sum or percentage change of such numbers may not conform exactly to the total figure given; and (ii) the sum of the numbers in a column or row in certain tables may not conform exactly to the total figure given for that column or row.
-However, where any figures that may have been sourced from third-party industry sources are rounded off to other than two decimal points in their respective sources, such figures appear in this Prospectus may be rounded off to such number of decimal points as provided in such respective sources.
+However, where any figures that may have been sourced from third-party industry sources are rounded off to other than two decimal points in their respective sources, such figures appear in this Draft Red Herring Prospectus may be rounded off to such number of decimal points as provided in such respective sources.

 Our Restated Financial Statements have been prepared in accordance with Ind AS.
-The Restated Financial Statements have been prepared, based on financial statements as at and for the Financial Year ended March 31, 2020, March 31, 2019, March 31, 2018 and March 31, 2017 prepared in accordance with Ind AS as prescribed under Section 133 of Companies Act read with the Ind AS Rules.
-The degree to which the financial information included in this Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting policies and practices, the Companies Act, the Ind AS and the SEBI ICDR Regulations.
+The Restated Financial Statements have been prepared, based on financial statements (i) as at and for the Financial Year ended March 31, 2019, March 31, 2018 and March 31, 2017 prepared in accordance with Ind AS as prescribed under Section 133 of Companies Act read with the Ind AS Rules.
+The degree to which the financial information included in this Draft Red Herring Prospectus will provide meaningful information is entirely dependent on the reader's level of familiarity with Indian accounting policies and practices, the Companies Act, the Ind AS and the SEBI ICDR Regulations.

-Unless the context otherwise indicates, any percentage amounts, as set forth in "Risk Factors", "Our Business", "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 20, 127 and 293 respectively, and elsewhere in this Prospectus have been calculated on the basis of our Restated Financial Statements prepared in accordance with Companies Act, Indian accounting policies and practices and restated in accordance with the SEBI ICDR Regulations.
+Unless the context otherwise indicates, any percentage amounts, as set forth in "Risk Factors", "Our Business", "Management's Discussion and Analysis of Financial Condition and Results of Operations" on pages 20, 122 and 270 respectively, and elsewhere in this Draft Red Herring Prospectus have been calculated on the basis of our Restated Financial Statements prepared in accordance with Companies Act, Indian accounting policies and practices and restated in accordance with the SEBI ICDR Regulations.